kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 now have 16 bit resolution...well, 15 bit in reality, because of the difference between advertized resolution vs. real resolution.
 Note that I bought the parts through AliExpress and had to wait 30 days of shipping b/c I was not willing to pay extra for expedited shipping.
 Don't forget the USB cable, interconnect wires, and perfboard/breadboard you'll need.
-Note that the on-board integrated 12-bit ADC of the TTGO XI/WeMos XI is worthless unless you want to accept the hassle of analog buffering.
+Note that the on-board integrated 12-bit ADC of the TTGO XI/WeMos XI is worthless unless you want to accept the hassle of designing and constructing your own analog buffering.
 This is b/c that board's analog inputs inexplicitely pathetically contain engineered-in unremoveable pull-up conductance.

 You may be interested to read some of the Biblical justification for this project.
 See the document entitled on that subject listed among the documents of this project.